Data and methodology

 ec_corporate_uristringAuthority URI on publications.europa.eu

 Gotcha: our fact Parquet collapses the 27 EU member states into the synthetic codes EU (declarant) and EU27 (partner).
-Neither exists in the official Eurostat codelist — provide a fallback label for them in Power BI.
+Neither exists in the official Eurostat codelist (the trade radar ships a fallback label for them).

 Product dimension (product_dim.parquet)

 A third Parquet, rebuilt in the same export_parquet.py run, carries the full Combined Nomenclature hierarchy sourced live from Eurostat's authoritative SDMX 3.0 ESTAT/CXT_NC codelist (~1.5 MB gzipped, 40 409 codes).
-Every HS chapter, heading, HS 6-digit subheading and CN 8-digit code ships with English, French and German labels, plus two derived columns (level and parent_code) that let Power BI build a drill-down hierarchy without any manual work.
+Every HS chapter, heading, HS 6-digit subheading and CN 8-digit code ships with English, French and German labels, plus two derived columns (level and parent_code) that let the trade radar build a drill-down hierarchy without any manual work.

 ColumnTypeDescription